Watch autumn leaves change colour

 Wild Nephin National Park, Mayo

-The vast and open boglands of Mayo’s Wild Nephin National Park morph from rich and lush greens to an incredible medley of purples, oranges, and yellows.
+The vast, open boglands of Mayo’s Wild Nephin National Park morph from lush greens to a marvelous medley of purples, oranges and yellows.
 Walk along the raised boardwalk and soak up incredible views.
-Stay until night falls and gaze up at the velvety sky as twinkling stars appear before you.
+Stay until night falls and gaze up at the stars shining above you.

 Phoenix Park, Dublin

-Hop on your bike or take a short stroll from the city centre to one of Europe’s largest urban parks and discover over 350 different varieties of plants.
-Make your way to the wooded pastures near the Ashtown and Castleknock Gates in Phoenix Park to marvel at fine examples of lime, ash and chestnut trees turning all shades of the colourful autumn spectrum.
+Hop on your bike or take a short stroll from the city centre to Phoenix Park - one of Europe’s largest urban parks.
+Make your way to the wooded pastures near the Ashtown and Castleknock gates and discover over 350 different varieties of plants, including examples of lime, ash and chestnut trees as they turn all shades of the colourful autumn spectrum.

 Gaze up at the Northern Lights in Donegal

 As autumn arrives, nature lovers head to remote parts of Donegal to see the night sky dance as the Northern Lights reach down from the Arctic Circle.
-The sun at this time of year makes atoms in the sky change state and fills the sky with incredible purples, greens, and blues.
+At this time of year, the particle-charged solar winds interact with the earth's magnetic field, filling the sky with vibrant purples, greens and blues.

 Malin Head